WHAT IS PASTEURIZATION OF MILK? HOW THE MILK IS PASTEURIZED?

 • Ultra High Temperature or UHT pasteurization process

-Pasteurization by HTST or UHT does not use any harmful chemicals and they do not significantly compromise the nutritional advantages of milk.
+Pasteurization by HTST or UHT does not use any harmful chemicals.
+Also, they do not significantly compromise the nutritional advantages of milk.

-The shelf life of pasteurized milk depends on the type of milk (organic or otherwise), type of pasteurization (HTST or UHT), type of package (plastic pouch, plastic can, tetra pack, etc.), etc.
+The shelf life of pasteurized milk depends on the type of milk (organic or otherwise), pasteurization process (HTST or UHT), type of package (plastic pouch, plastic can, tetra pack, etc.), etc.

 HTST pasteurization of raw milk:

-In UHT pasteurization process the raw milk is heated to 138° C to 154° C (280° F-309° F) for 2 to 8 seconds and then cooled rapidly to 4° C (39° F) or less.
+In the UHT pasteurization process the raw milk is heated to 138° C to 154° C (280° F-309° F) for 2 to 8 seconds and then cooled rapidly to 4° C (39° F) or less.
 An aseptic method of packaging (packing a sterile product in a sterile packing) is followed for packing UHT pasteurized milk.
-In the case of the aseptic packaging process, the packaging is sterilized separately.
+Also, in the aseptic packaging process, the packaging is sterilized separately.

-UHT or ultra-pasteurized milk is packed in sterile and hermetically sealed airtight containers like tetra packs.
-UHT pasteurized milk in tetra packs can be stored outside the refrigerator for 40 to 60 days (read the label on the package for the storage instructions and storage period).
-However, once you open the tetra-packed milk, it can be used within the next 5 days, provided it is stored at 4° C (39° F) or less.
+Ultra-pasteurized milk is packed in sterile and hermetically sealed airtight containers like tetra packs.
+UHT pasteurized milk in tetra packs can be stored outside the refrigerator for 40 to 60 days.
+Read the label on the package for the storage instructions and storage period.
+However, once you open the tetra-packed milk, it should be stored at 4° C (39° F) or less and used within 5 days.

 Process of pasteurization in a milk dairy

-Let us briefly discuss and understand the equipment used for the HTST process of pasteurization of raw milk in a milk dairy.
+Let us briefly discuss and understand the equipment used for the HTST process of pasteurization of raw milk.
+HTST is the most popular pasteurization process used for milk pasteurization.

-You need a heat exchanger for heating or cooling milk.
-A heat exchanger is a device that facilitates the transfer of heat between two fluids, and it can be used for heating or cooling a fluid like milk.
+You need a heat exchanger to heat or cool the milk.
+A heat exchanger is a device that facilitates the heat transfer between two fluids.
+It can be used for heating or cooling fluids like milk.
 Plate-type heat exchangers are popular in milk dairies for their efficiency, simple construction, and ease of cleaning.

-A plate-type heat exchanger used for pasteurizing raw milk in a milk dairy has different sections (a pack of plates separated by partition/connection blocks) and such a plate-type heat exchanger is called a pasteurizer.
+A plate-type heat exchanger for pasteurizing raw milk in a milk dairy has different sections.
+A pack of plates separated by a partition/connection block is called a section.
+A plate-type heat exchanger with multiple sections can be called a pasteurizer.
 A pasteurizer facilitates continuous pasteurization of raw milk and the processing capacity can be up to 20000 liters per hour (LPH) or more.
 The different sections in a milk pasteurizer are:

-This has dual benefits, the cold milk is preheated and the hot milk gets cooled and this improves the heat transfer efficiency of the PHE.
-The raw milk is preheated to 40° C (104° F) in regeneration section-1 and this temperature is suitable for the cream separator.
-The raw milk is further preheated to 60 to 70° C (140 to 158° F) in regeneration section-2 and this temperature is suitable for homogenization.
+This has dual benefits.
+The cold milk is preheated and the hot milk is cooled resulting in high heat transfer efficiency.
+The raw milk is preheated to 40° C (104° F) in regeneration section 1 which is suitable for the cream separator.
+The raw milk is further preheated to 60 to 70° C (140 to 158° F) in regeneration section 2 suitable for homogenization.

-Heating section-4: The preheated raw milk from regeneration section-3 enters the heating section-4 and is heated to the pasteurization temperature of 72 ° C (162 ° F) or more and the heating medium used is hot water (hot water is continuously produced by mixing steam and water).
+The preheated raw milk from regeneration section 3 enters heating section 4 and is heated to the pasteurization temperature of 72 ° C (162 ° F) or more.
+The heating medium used is hot water (hot water is continuously produced by mixing steam and water).

-Chilling section-5: The pasteurized milk from the regeneration section-1 enters the chilling section-5 and the milk is cooled to 4° C (39° F) or less using chilled water as the cooling medium.
+The pasteurized milk from the regeneration section 1 enters the chilling section 5.
+The milk is cooled to 4° C (39° F) or less using chilled water as the cooling medium.

-The chilled milk is taken to the packaging machines for packing the milk in plastic pouches, plastic cans, etc. The packed milk is stored in a cold room at 4° C (39° F) or less till it is transported to the retail stores.
+The chilled milk is taken to the packaging machines for packing in plastic pouches, cans, etc. The packed milk is stored in a cold room at 4° C (39° F) or less till it is transported to the retail stores.

 Advantages of pasteurized milk